 Tips: Read What Is Web Scraping – Basics & Practical Uses updated in 2022 to get a more comprehensive understanding of web scraping and its pros and cons.

 How does web scraping work?

-How did it all start?
+How did web scraping all start?

-At the very beginning, the Internet was even unsearchable.
+In the very beginning, the Internet was even unsearchable.
 Before search engines were developed, the Internet was just a collection of File Transfer Protocol (FTP) sites in which users would navigate to find specific shared files.
 To find and organize distributed data available on the Internet, people created a specific automated program, known as the web crawler/bot today, to fetch all pages on the Internet and then copy all content into databases for indexing.

 As the data source became incredibly rich and easily searchable, people started to find it simple to seek the information they want, which often spread across a large number of websites, but the problem occurred when they wanted to get data from the Internet—not every website offered download options, and copying by hand was obviously tedious and inefficient.